Judicial Interpretation [2025] No. 5

 (Adopted at the 1947th meeting of the Judicial Committee of the Supreme People's Court on April 7, 2025, and the 51st meeting of the 14th Procuratorial Committee of the Supreme People's Procuratorate on April 11, 2025, and this Interpretation has come into force as of April 26, 2025)

-For the purpose of lawfully punishing intellectual property infringement crimes and safeguarding the socialist market economic order, in accordance with the relevant provisions of the Criminal Law of the People's Republic of China, the Criminal Procedure Law of the People's Republic of China and other legal provisions, and in light of the practical trial work, the interpretations on several issues concerning the application of law to the handling of criminal cases of intellectual property rights infringement are made as follows:
+For the purpose of lawfully punishing crimes of intellectual property infringement and safeguarding the socialist market economic order, in accordance with the relevant provisions of the Criminal Law of the People's Republic of China, the Criminal Procedure Law of the People's Republic of China and other legal provisions, and in light of judicial practice , the interpretations on several issues concerning the application of law in handling of criminal cases of intellectual property infringement are made as follows:

-(1) The goods actually produced/sold or services actually provided by the actor bear an identical name as that of the goods or services approved for use by the registered trademark of the right holder;
+(1) The goods actually produced/sold or services actually provided by the actor bear an identical name to that of the goods or services approved for use by the registered trademark of the rights holder;

-(2) Where different product names are used but the goods share identical or substantially identical functions, intended purposes, major raw materials, target consumers or sales channels, and are generally deemed as the same kind of goods by relevant consumers;
+(2) Where different goods names are used but the goods share identical or substantially identical functions, intended purposes, major raw materials, target consumers or sales channels, and are generally deemed as the same goods by relevant consumers;

-(3) Where different service names are used but the services share identical or substantially identical purposes, contents, methods, target recipients or venues, and are generally deemed as the same kind of services by relevant consumers.
+(3) Where different service names are used but the services share identical or substantially identical purposes, contents, approaches, target recipients or venues, and are generally deemed as the same services by relevant consumers.

-In the determination of “the same kind of goods or services,” comparison shall be made between the goods or services approved for use by the registered trademark of the right holder and the goods actually produced/sold or services actually provided by the actor.
+In the determination of “the same goods or services,” comparison shall be made between the goods or services approved for use by the registered trademark of the rights holder and the goods actually produced/sold or services actually provided by the actor.

-(1) A trademark with changes of the font, the upper or lower case letters or the horizontal or vertical arrangement of characters of the registered trademark, which is substantially indistinguishable from the registered trademark;
+(1) A trademark with changes of the font, the uppercase or lowercase letters or the horizontal or vertical arrangement of characters of the registered trademark, which is substantially indistinguishable from the registered trademark;

 (2) A trademark with changes of space between characters, letters, numbers or other elements of the registered trademark, which is substantially indistinguishable from the registered trademark;